 Check out our favourite ice rinks in the French Alps.

 From tots to teens everyone will love a splash around in the pool.
 Swimming pool complexes in the Alps offer great fun for the kids to burn off any leftover energy.
 As well as providing adults with the chance to unwind and take the weight off aching muscles, after a hard day on the mountain.
 A couple of our favourite swimming complexes are the Parc des Dérêches in Morzine and the Espace Aquatique in La Clusaz.

 Make it easy on yourself and win some extra parent points by booking a chalet with a private pool!

 Discover our Cool for Kids ski chalets

-Let the kids make an afternoon treat at a chocolate-making workshop.
-Chalet du Chocolat in Les Gets offers hour-long chocolate making workshops between 10 am and 6 pm every day, so get a ski-in early and reward yourself with a chocolate treat… because honestly, who doesn’t like chocolate?
+Let the kids indulge in their love of chocolate with a fun filled, chocolate-making workshop.
+Chalet du Chocolat in Les Gets offers hour-long chocolate making workshops between 10 am and 6 pm every day, so get a ski in early and then spend the afternoon rewarding yourself with a delicious chocolate treat.
+After all, who doesn’t love chocolate?

 You might also be interested in:

 - Top 12 tips for the perfect family holiday